jamulussoftware/jamuluswebsite/wiki/en/Include-Backing-Up.md

 `find ~ -name Jamulus.ini -ls`

+If you used the `--inifile` parameter to save an inifile to a different location, don't forget to also backup these files.
 **Points to note**

 * Do not back up or restore settings files when Jamulus is running.